 Engineering, as a quality of its virtue, seems to by far be one of the toughest degrees to obtain.
 All of us are aware of the fact that the entire process is very demanding and tiresome that the ultimate objective that students have at the end of the course is to secure a job.
 Nevertheless, due to the exponential rise in the number of Engineers, who are graduating year after year, the number of corresponding job opportunities have flagged considerably thereby forcing engineers to look out for other opportunities that may exist in the market.

-Writing the GMAT and doing an MBA program is one of the options that Engineers choose now-a-days.
+Writing the GMAT and doing an MBA program is one of the options that Engineers choose nowadays.
 However, the entire process is not given the due importance that it deserves as Engineers usually tend to slow their momentum down once they are out of their college.
 Preparing without a plan is the first of a hundred mistakes they commit and this article thus aims at giving a concrete plan for Engineers when it comes to GMAT preparation.

-Step: 03 – Graduate to the next level of questions
+Step 3 – Graduate to the next level of questions

 It is also best to understand that the above plan is designed and conceptualized based on the general trends that we have been seeing with engineers.
 There are cases wherein the reverse is true i.e. There are some Engineers who are good at Verbal but struggle to solve Quant questions.
-In such cases, you could apply the same study plan while interchanging the amount of time spent for Quant and Verbal.
+In such cases, you could apply the same study plan while interchanging the amount of time spent on Quant and Verbal.

-Here is what our experts have to say to those who are non-engineers.
 Click to read the Non-Engineer’s Guide to Preparing for GMAT.

 You might also want to visit our other study plans in the blogs section to get an idea about how exactly you can prepare for the test.
 In case you need more help, feel free to call one of our Academic Experts today!